 Every “how to” article about keeping your valuables secure in a hotel recommends placing them in the in-room safe.
 So how safe are hotel safes really?
-Your hotel safe is a good place to keep valuables out of view and it is a much better solution than trying to hide them in your room.
+Your hotel safe is a very good place to keep valuables out of view and it is a much better solution than trying to hide them in your room.
 So how safes are hotel room safes?
 The answer is no hotel room safe is 100% secure, here’s why.

 All hotels have a backdoor or “special way” so the staff can get into the safe in case a guest forgets the code, or loses the key to the safe.
 Some safes may use a master key or card while others may have a special override code to open the door.
 Either way, when a safe has a way for someone other than you to get in it, your valuables are never 100% safe.

 If a dishonest hotel employee does take something from your hotel safe, it is always going to be hard to prove who exactly stole from the safe during your stay, and hotel management may not always be willing to cooperate, especially in foreign countries.
 Worst of all, without any evidence, your travel insurance usually won’t cover your loss.

-Here is a video of a dishonest hotel employee who gains access to a hotel room safe and removes only a portion of the money inside so as not raise suspicion.
+Here is a video of a dishonest hotel employee who gains access to a hotel room safe and removes only a portion of the money inside so as not to raise suspicion.
 It takes place at a hotel in Spain/Canary Islands.

 What You Can Do To Help Stop Theft From Your Hotel Safe